autoplot/documentation/javadoc/org/das2/persistence/StatePersistence.md

+# org.das2.persistence.StatePersistence

-# org.das2.persistence.StatePersistenceProvides object serialization, using delegates to handle das2 immutable objects.
+Provides object serialization, using delegates to handle das2 immutable objects.

 ***
 <a name="restoreState"></a>
 # restoreState